knaw-huc/data-envelopes/help_documentation.md

 This section specifies where you can get the dataset or further information about the dataset, information on available downloads and on how to cite the dataset

 * Dataset Link - This is a link that identifies the dataset.
 For instance its DOI, Handle, or ARK
 * Repository - One or more links to the dataset or to information about the dataset.
-If the dataset has its own dedicated website(s) or is hosted on sites such as github, zenodo, dataverse, marketplace, provide the url(s) here.
+If the dataset has its own dedicated website(s) or is hosted on sites such as github, zenodo, dataverse, marketplace, or its own portal, provide the url(s) here.
 Documentation and FAQ pages can also be linked.
 * Download
   * Link - one or more download links for the dataset
   * File/folder type - the type that is downloaded.
 For example, .zip for an archive file.